EvanGottschalk/Shift3rs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`Shift3rs` is NFT art that shifts to match its viewer
+`Shift3rs` is NFT art that shifts to match its viewer.

-MORE_DESCRIPTION
+When someone looks at an image on their phone, the viewer is in a particular place at a particular time.
+The device knows this information, even without sharing it with the app that's showing them the image.
+Using this basic feature of modern computers, Shift3rs transform in their appearance to reflect, match, or enhance the setting of the person looking at it.

 <a href="https://github.com/EvanGottschalk/Shift3rs">